Cholangiocarcinoma is a cancerous (malignant) growth in one of the ducts that carries bile

 The goal is to treat the cancer

 and the blockage it causes.
 When possible, surgery to remove the tumor is the treatment of choice and may result in a cure.
 If the tumor is large, the entire liver may need to be removed and a liver transplant will be needed.
-However, often the cancer has already spread by the time it is diagnosed.
+Often the cancer has already spread locally or to another area of the body by the time it is diagnosed.
+As a result, surgery to cure the cancer is not possible.

 therapy with stent placement can temporarily relieve blockages in the biliary ducts and relieve jaundice in patients when the tumor cannot be removed.
 Laser therapy combined with light-activated chemotherapy medications is another treatment option for those with blockages of the bile duct.